SkyCHarris/blockchain/python_blockchain/remix_simple_storage.md

 Solidity has 2 ways to store information:
 1. Memory: data will only be stored during execution of the function or contract call
-2. Storage: data persists even after the functino executes
+2. Storage: data persists even after the function executes

 STRINGS are actually not value types, they're an ARRAY of BYTES.